Small-time fluctuations for the bridge of a sub-Riemannian diffusion: Bicharacteristic flow, cut locus and fluctuation measure

 For $t\in[0,1]$, write $\l_t=\psi_t(\l_0)$ and define linear maps $J_t:T^*_xM\to\tgtm$ and $K_t:T^*_yM\to\tgtm$ by

 We assume that $(x,y)$ is non-conjugate for $(\l_t)_{t\in[0,1]}$, meaning that

-Following Bismut \cite{B}, when conditions \eqref{UPM}, \eqref{PBC} and \eqref{NC} hold, the pair $(x,y)$ is said to lie outside the cut locus of $a$.
+Following Bismut \cite{B}, when conditions \eqref{UMP}, \eqref{PBC} and \eqref{NC} hold, the pair $(x,y)$ is said to lie outside the cut locus of $a$.
 By a simple and well known argument, \eqref{NC} implies that the bicharacteristic projecting to $\g$ is unique.

-The following statement is part of Theorem \ref{SRMR}. \begin{theorem} Assume the hypotheses of Theorem \ref{MR}.
+The following statement is part of Theorem \ref{SRMR}. \begin{theorem} Assume the hypotheses of Theorem \ref{RDMAIN} or those of Theorem \ref{MR}.
 Then the limit measure $\mg$ is the unique zero-mean Gaussian measure on $\tgoxy$ with covariance given for $s\le t$ by

 \end{theorem} The characterization of the cut locus and limit measure $\mg$ in terms of the bicharacteristic flow is computationally effective and does not require the construction of the quadratic form $Q$.
-On the other hand, the formulation of Theorem \ref{MR} in terms of $Q$ confirms in the setting of an infinite-dimensional path space an intuition derived from analogous considerations for functions and measures in finite dimensions.
-Moreover, the proof of Theorem \ref{MR} is by analysis in path space and leads naturally to the formulation given.
+On the other hand, the alternative characterizations given Theorems \ref{2.7} and \ref{SRMR}, in terms of $Q$, confirm in the setting of an infinite-dimensional path space an intuition derived from analogous considerations for functions and measures in finite dimensions.
+Moreover, the proof of Theorem \ref{RDMAIN} is by analysis in path space and leads naturally to the formulation given.

 We conclude this section with some remarks on symmetry under time-reversal.
 The following calculation shows that $J_1=K_0^*$ and hence that the cut locus is symmetric.
 Since $V$ is Hamiltonian, its flow preserves the symplectic form $\b$.
 See for example \cite{M}.
 For $\xi\in\ctm$, write $\tilde\xi$ for the corresponding vertical vector in $T\ctm$ and write $\psi_t^*$ for the action of $\psi_t$ on $T\ctm$.
 Then